From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 As the youngest of William the Conqueror’s four sons, Henry had never expected to be king.
 He’d received a good education – likely because, as the youngest son, his parents may have expected him to become a bishop.

 As a result, Henry earned the nickname ‘Beauclerc’, which means ‘fine scholar’.
-Interestingly, he became the first Norman king to be fluent in English and ruled for 35 years.
+Interestingly, he was the first Norman king to be fluent in English and ruled for 35 years.

 2nd December, 1697

-Sir Christopher Wren’s St Paul’s Cathedral was opened in London.
+Sir Christopher Wren’s St Paul’s Cathedral opened in London.

 The original cathedral had been severely damaged during the Great Fire of London in 1666.
-While some repairs had taken place and services continued to take place in the ruins, it became clear in 1668, when the nave collapsed, that a permanent solution was necessary.
+While some repairs had taken place and services continued in the ruins, it became clear in 1668, when the nave collapsed, that a permanent solution was necessary.

 Construction of the new cathedral took 33 years and spanned the reigns of five different monarchs.